mgp/book-notes/frameworks.markdown

-## Frameworks

-Below are frameworks that I use to guide my work and my relationships.
+Below are frameworks and playbooks that I use to guide my work and my relationships.

-#### SMART Goals
+### SMART Goals

 SMART is a framework for ensuring a goal is well stated.